oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      ```
      {{% /expand%}}

-     {{%expand "Click here to expand sample output from `wl-pod-wait.sh` that shows a rolling domain" %}}
+     {{%expand "Click here to expand sample output from `wl-pod-wait.sh` that shows a rolling domain." %}}
      ```
      @@ [2020-04-30T13:53:19][seconds=0] Info: Waiting up to 600 seconds for exactly '3' WebLogic server pods to reach the following criteria:
      @@ [2020-04-30T13:53:19][seconds=0] Info:   ready='true'